 SEA theme Commentary, Site C: Land at Nyton Road, Northfields Lane and Fontwell Lane (HELAA ref: Site WE9) Landscape From a landscape perspective, the site is outside the boundaries of the South Downs National Park.
 Therefore, an allocation at this location is not likely to have any significant impacts on the special qualities of this nationally designated landscape.
 At the local level, the results of the Arun Landscape Study indicate that the site is within the 'Fontwell Eastergate Mosaic' LCA.
 The LCA is classified as having a 'moderate' landscape sensitivity and a 'medium' landscape capacity.
 There is a TPO area located directly to the west of the site.
 Historic Environment Regarding the historic environment, the site does not contain any nationally or locally designated heritage assets or features.
 The nearest nationally designated assets to the site are Grade II listed buildings along Nyton Road (approximately 150m to the south).
 Similarly, the site does not contain and is not within proximity to any features listed on the HER for West Sussex.
 In this respect, the nearest record is 'Park, Nyton' (monument ID: MWS2279) located approximately 350m to the south west of the site.
-Land, Soil and Water Resources A recent agricultural land classification assessment has been completed on the site.
+Land, Soil and A recent agricultural land classification assessment has been completed on the site.
 In this respect, the whole of the site is underlain by Grade 2 agricultural land which is considered some of the BMV land for agricultural purposes.
 An allocation at this location would therefore result in the permanent loss of BMV land.
-Regarding the water environment, the site is within the Aldingbourne Rife Surface Water NVZ and there is a chalk stream located directly to the west.
+Water Resources Regarding the water environment, the site is within the Aldingbourne Rife Surface Water NVZ and there is a chalk stream located directly to the west.
 However, the site is not within a SPZ.
 The site could potentially overlap with the Sharp Sand and Gravel MSA.
 However, it is difficult to be certain due to the scale of the map presented within Appendix E of the Joint Minerals Local Plan for West Sussex.
-Population and Community Health and Wellbeing The nearest medical centre is in the neighbouring settlement of Eastergate, approximately 1km to the east of the site.
-The Aldingbourne Community Sports Centre, play park, and tennis club are located approximately 500m to the south of the site.
-Transportation The site is located at relative p n of the site is possible via Northfields Lane. roximity to services and facilities in Westergate he need for residents to travel for some day-to- Кеу Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect
+Population and Community Allocation of the site will contribute positively towards meeting local housing needs.
+Services and facilities located within 500m to the site boundary (along Westergate Street) include the Community Sports Centre, a local supermarket, and Westergate Methodist Church.
+Westergate village centre has the broadest range of services, facilities and amenities in the parish.
+Health and Wellbeing approximately man to and odder or and office Access into the western section of the site is possible via Northfields Lane.
+Transportation The site is located at relative proximity to services and facilities in Westergate village centre which will limit the need for residents to travel for some day-to day services and facilities. nity to services and facilities in Westergate Key Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect